Skip to main content

 For instance, Toblerone uses their DTC to launch exclusive edition products, in a bid to understand the appetite for their new flavours.
 In some cases, flavors become permanent additions to their product lineup, which are then distributed through various channels, thus establishing a consumer-centric ecosystem based on preferences.

-A stack of Toblerone chocolate in black packaging
+A selection of dark chocolate Toberlones in black packaging

 Maximizing DTC potential in FMCG